dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 I've used a `println!` here only for the sake of demonstration.
 You shouldn't ever do this in real realtime code (because print statements usually allocate!)

-[Here is a link](https://play.rust-lang.org/?gist=6e37aa0a7f8d06f8b31b9822c8bbb79c&version=stable&backtrace=0) to this code in the rust playground.
+[Here is a link](https://play.rust-lang.org/?gist=6e37aa0a7f8d06f8b31b9822c8bbb79c&version=stable&backtrace=0) to this code in the Rust playground.
 It might timeout if you try running it.
 If you see any messages about timeout, don't worry, just try running the code again.

 Here is an example output: